 The current role of the principals

 The role of the principal has shifted from an authoritarian figure to a facilitator and influential leader who works with staff to create a culture of continuous learning and realize the school vision.
-According to Fullan, M (2021), the principal is "a leader in education who concentrates on the technical resources, coherence of professional community programs, and the development of teachers' knowledge and abilities."
+According to Fullan (2021), the principal is "a leader in education who concentrates on the technical resources, coherence of professional community programs, and the development of teachers' knowledge and abilities."
 Fullan also highlights roles such as "peer learning, leadership for instruction, reinforcing learning communities, and individual coaching."

 Recent research underscores that principals play a crucial role in fostering collaborative learning communities, where learning occurs through regular exchange of ideas, shared responsibility, and mutual support.
 Effective principals cultivate environments that motivate teachers, enhance collective purpose, and encourage early-career educators to thrive.
 Rather than relying on hierarchical directives, they promote peer collaboration, trust, and professional empowerment (ResearchGate, 2024).

 From a moral standpoint, the principal serves as a facilitator grounded in care ethics, prioritizing service to others and nurturing their potential.
-Contemporary research builds on Greenleaf’s servant leadership philosophy—summarized as “serving first” and empowering followers to grow and flourish.
+Contemporary research builds on Greenleaf’s servant leadership philosophysummarized as “serving first” and empowering followers to grow and flourish.
 It asserts that effective leadership means developing others’ capacities and inspiring them toward creative, higher-order contributions and ethical engagement (Eva et al., 2019).

 Recent research highlights that effective principals strategically act as facilitators of collective efficacy, cultivating trust, supporting innovation, and encouraging shared decision-making.
 These leaders foster an atmosphere where staff feel personally supported and empowered, enabling them to take part in leadership and decision-making processes.
 Principals build consensus through clear communication, strengthen professional collaboration, and nurture a supportive environment that sparks innovation and continuous learning (Voelkel, Prusak, & Van Tassell, 2024; Lin, 2022).